Updated: Apr 4

 Largest city in Southern Spain

 The birthplace of Picasso is everything you would expect from a city right at the bottom of Spain.
-It's fast-paced, full of natural and rural beauty, with beautiful weather throughout most of the year - a definitely welcome bonus.
+It's fast-paced, full of natural and rural beauty, with beautiful weather throughout most of the year - an added bonus.
+There's even a museum dedicated to the city's most famous resident, called the Museo Picasso.
+You are obviously free to roam around and take a look at some of his most famous pieces, however I would recommend opting for a guided tour or audiotour.
+This experience means you can delve even deeper into his artwork and understand the true meaning of each.

 The city is a major European hotspot for tourists, and something that I recognised very early on in my trip is how the city has evolved to accommodate the ever-growing tourist industry.
 Many residents who live here speak some, if not fluent English, and are always very welcoming to foreigners.
 There are plenty of hotels and accommodation located within the main centre which are surrounded by hundreds of restaurants and gift shops.